Covid 19 coronavirus latest: Another death, five new Covid-19 cases today; Finance Minister Grant Robertson on economic recovery

 The man died in its hospital wing - the second to do so.

-The country also has five new Covid-19 cases today, with two confirmed and three probable.
+The country has five new Covid-19 cases today, with two confirmed and three probable.

-Finance Minister Grant Robertson and Director of Public Health Caroline McElnay are giving today's briefing on the Covid-19 crisis.
+Finance Minister Grant Robertson and Director of Public Health Caroline McElnay gave today's briefing on the Covid-19 crisis.

-McElnay said the latest death once again illustrated the impact of this disease.
+McElnay said the latest death once again illustrated the impact of the disease.
+She said the man had existing comorbidities so, while he was in his 60s, he did have serious underlying health conditions.

-She wasn't able to say if the man who died at Rosewood had family with him when he passed away.

 In total, 1095 people have recovered from Covid-19 in New Zealand.
 There are eight people in hospital, with one in ICU in Middlemore